Skip to content

 This article describes how to use our vector tiles in your own mapstyle.

 You can render maps with our vector tiles using mapping engines such as Maplibre or Mapbox.
-To style this data, tools like Maputnik let you create your own custom map styles.
-To get started, you’ll need a valid Mapcreator vector token.
-If you don’t already have one, please contact our team at info@mapcreator.io.
+To make it easier for you to style this data, we’ve created our Maputnik version.
+Enter your Mapcreator vector token to access it.
+If you don’t already have one, please contact our team at info@mapcreator.io

 This guide introduces the basics of working with our data in your map styles.
 The examples include both raw JSON snippets and screenshots from Maputnik.
 For more advanced details on styling, we recommend consulting the official documentation for Maplibre or Mapbox, depending on your chosen rendering engine.